Security-Onion-Solutions/securityonion-docs/endgame.rst

 **Before Setup**

-To configure Endgame ingestion during setup, ensure the ``ENDGAMEHOST`` variable is set to the IP address of the Endgame SMP form which you intended to send data:
+To configure Endgame ingestion during setup, ensure the ``ENDGAMEHOST`` variable is set to the IP address of the Endgame SMP that you want to send data from:

 ``sudo ENDGAMEHOST=192.168.1.100 ./so-setup-network``